Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 The hotel zone is filled with countless hotels, restaurants, shopping centers, and attractions for visitors.

-There is so much to do that it is possible to spend your entire vacation exploring the area and never leave the hotel zone.
+There is so much to do that you could spend your entire vacation exploring the area and never leave the hotel zone.

 You will find a considerable police presence in the hotel zone.